 March 26, Monday Marathon Florida

 What have I been doing?
 I’ve been here in Marathon for a few days and haven’t updated the blog!
-We arrived in the Boot Key harbor of Marathon on Friday afternoon after a 45 mile trip down from the Everglades from Little Shark River – we spent one night anchored out there – beautiful.
+We arrived in the Boot Key harbor of Marathon on Friday afternoon after a 45 mile trip down from the Everglades from Little Shark River where we spent one night at anchor – beautiful.

 Now we are staying in Boot Key Harbor harbor on a mooring ball along with about 150 other boats!
 We only have electricity when the generator is running and we plan to be here about a week so it will be our longest stop without the comforts of a marina slip.
 But the marina offers nice showers and bikes we can borrow – so that’s helpful.

 We went to the marina office the morning after we arrived (Saturday) to register and find out about its services.
 Besides the showers and bikes (and a many bookshelves of books!) we learned of a shuttle that will take us all the way to Key West for $1.00!
 Since we were pretty much out of fresh food we took a cab to Publix and stocked up again, got a cab back to the marina, loaded up the dingy, and then traveled back to the boat, tied up, and lifted each bag to the sundeck and then carried them to the galley.
 Nothing to it!
 Well, a little more challenging than other times but doable.
 We hung out at the boat the rest of the day I think.